The English-Speaking Union has been organising cross-cultural tours since 1922, beginning with the inaugural US tour.

 “We had the delight of working with bright, diligent young individuals with high aspirations and a love of education.
 We were able to teach essential, critical debating and diplomacy skills while getting the privilege to see a truly beautiful and spectacular country.”

-We are not currently open for applications for any of our international tours.
-When we are next open for applications, details will be supplied here.
+We are not currently open for applications for any international tours.

 Please note that applicants who are already active in the ESU Education Network and have delivered training for the ESU in the past will be given priority in the application process.
 In order to get involved with the Education Network please visit this page.